nmrenyi/youtube-hd-video-download/README.md

 To solve this problem in a simple way, we can download the video and audio separately and combine them with `ffmpeg`.
 That's what repository is for.

 Referring to [pytube](https://pytube.io/en/latest/index.html)

+TODO:
+1. add more doc
+2. release
+3. progress bar of downloading
+4. progress bar of combinining
+5. proxy config
+6. more elegant input links file